LAST UPDATE MADE ON 25/12/2020

 14.2.When conducting the inquiry, the President shall hear the charged person in his defense, by written reprimand, through e-mail or confidential conference, disclosing the facts that were reported against him.

-15.1.During an on-line flight session, the Server Admin is entitled to ban those players (pilots/controllers) who break the rules or misbehave to a remarkable extent.
+15.1.During an on-line flight session, the Staff is entitled to ban those players (pilots/controllers) who break the rules or misbehave to a remarkable extent.

 16.1.During a vocal conference session, the Channel Admin is entitled to ban those speakers who break the rules or misbehave to a remarkable extent.